Trump ready to ratchet up China trade war with more tariffs - report

 The White House declined comment on the Bloomberg report, which cited six unidentified sources, and deflated markets.
 The S&P hit session lows, and the U.S. dollar, Chinese yuan and U.S. Treasury yields also fell.

-Trump has credited his electoral success to his hard line on trade, which he has argued hurts U.S. workers and favors foreign competitors.
+Trump has credited his electoral success to his hard line on trade, which he has argued hurts U.S. workers and favours foreign competitors.
 Washington is demanding Beijing improve market access and intellectual property protections for U.S. companies, cut industrial subsidies and slash a $375 billion trade gap.

 The world's two largest economies have already applied tariffs to $50 billion of each other's goods in a tit-for-tat trade war.
 Talks aimed at easing tensions ended last week without major breakthroughs.

+"So-called hardline, pressure-exerting methods of the U.S. side won't work on China and are not helpful to resolving the problem," Chinese foreign ministry spokeswoman Hua Chunying said on Friday when asked about the report.

+China’s position is to resolve the issue via pragmatic talks on an equal basis, which is what the international community wants to see, she added.

-The new proposed 25 percent tariffs would affect consumer products including home building supplies, technology products, bicycles and apparel.
+Washington's new proposed 25 percent tariffs would affect consumer products including home building supplies, technology products, bicycles and apparel.

 A public comment period on the proposal is set to end on Sept.
 6, and Trump plans to impose the tariffs after that deadline, Bloomberg said.